Once you know the beekeeping words, the rest is easy

 pollinator: an agent that transfers pollen from one flower to another

-polylectic: pollinators that visit many different plant species
+polylectic: pollinators that visit many plant species

 prepupa: a stage between the last larval instar and the true pupal stage